Jerrie10/Bachelor-Thesis/README.md

 To do this, GTFS data about bus travel in the Netherlands is included.
 Scripts that weed out data that is irrelevent for my scope are going to be made and included.

+_Currently, the GTFS files are to large to upload to GitHub, so will need to be processed locally.
+The script included will be written to work on general GTFS files taken from [this website](https://gtfs.ovapi.nl/nl/)._

 # Input files

 The C++ script uses certain inputfiles to work correctly.
 We will construct these files by using a python script called _TBD.py_.
 This file condenses the GTFS data to be only the usefull parts.
 The input files are structured as follows: